DevKlim/tldrimportance/README.md

 ## How it Works

-1.  **Data**: The model is trained on the `trl-lib/tldr` dataset.
+1.  **Data Preprocessing**: The project uses the `trl-lib/tldr` dataset.
+A one-time preprocessing script (`src/preprocess_data.py`) runs first.
+It uses `spaCy` to analyze each post and its summary.
+It identifies key phrases (like noun chunks) in the post that are semantically similar to the summary.
+These are considered "essential".
+This process generates a new labeled dataset saved as a CSV.

 2.  **Modeling**: The problem is framed as a **Token Classification** task.
-We fine-tune a `DistilBERT` model to classify each word as either `ESSENTIAL` or `FLUFF`.
+We fine-tune a `DistilBERT` model on the preprocessed data to classify each word (token) from the input text as either `ESSENTIAL` or `FLUFF`.

-3.  **Application**: A FastAPI backend serves the trained model.
-A simple HTML/JS frontend sends the user's text to the backend and highlights the response in real-time.
+3.  **Application**: A FastAPI backend serves the fine-tuned model.
+A simple HTML/JS frontend sends the user's text to the backend as they type.
+The backend returns chunks of the original text labeled as `FLUFF` or `ESSENTIAL`, which the frontend then uses to apply highlighting.

 ---

 ## How to Run with Docker Compose (GPU Recommended)

-This is the easiest and most powerful way to run the project.
-It automates the entire workflow: training on the GPU and then serving the model.

 ### Prerequisites for GPU Support